simonchen/davfs2/README.md

 mount.davfs http://0.0.0.0:8080 /mnt/fuse
 ```
 **Note**
-- the server url could need credential as a `secrets` file (optional), you will be asked the credential if there is no `secrets' file.
+- the server url could need credential as a `secrets` file (optional), you will be asked the credential if there is no `secrets` file.
 - the mount point binds with certain `dav_user` and `dav_group`  (see below)

 # Default configurations